amiralimollaei/pixi-bot/README.md

 - Python >= 3.11
 - aiofiles>=25.1.0
 - argparse>=1.4.0
-- discord-py>=2.6.4
 - dotenv>=0.9.9
 - openai>=2.8.1
-- python-telegram-bot>=22.5
 - zstandard>=0.25.0
+- discord-py>=2.6.4 (optional, for discord platform)
-- pillow>=12.0.0 (optional, for image caching)
+- python-telegram-bot>=22.5  (optional, for telegram platform)
-- ffmpegio>=0.11.1 (optional, for audio caching)
+- av>=16.0.0 (optional, for media caching)
-- UV (optional, for setting up the requirements automatically in a venv)
+- uv (optional, for setting up the requirements automatically in a venv)

 ## Getting Started

-there are 4 extra optional dependecy groups that you may need to install based on your own needs:
+there are 3 extra optional dependecy groups that you may need to install based on your own needs:

-- image: installs pillow and enables audio caching features
-- audio: installs ffmpegio and enables image caching features
+- media: installs PyAV and enables media caching and processing features
 - discord: installs discord.py and enables discord bot functionality
 - telegram: installs python-telegram-bot and enables telegram bot functionality